Please read through our frequently asked questions, you may find the answer to your question here:

 - The pain is not caused by muscle weakness, but by joints not functioning properly.
 Even strong muscles will not realign a joint that is sitting in the wrong place.

 Many women want to keep fit during pregnancy (as recommended in glossy magazines) but if you have a lot of pain, you can make this worse by exercising without addressing the cause of your pain first.
+Please read our 'Exercise and PGP' page for more information.

 I want to phone a private physiotherapist/chiropractor/osteopath to enquire about treatment, what sort of questions should I ask?